-- When adding an image to the media library, adding a descriptive text in the Description field is required.
+- When adding a file to the media library, in addition to a unique Title, adding descriptive text in the Description field is required.
 This provides an “alt text” description for users who are visually impaired.

 - Do not use clip art or animated images.